 You may have the desire to work while you are receiving worker compensation, but the law says no. When you can’t do your regular job and duties because of injury, and you are being compensated, the law says you can’t get another job.
 You can always talk to your lawyer to ask questions and seek legal answers.
 At times, you may be allowed to perform light or simple duties.
 You are expected to report any form of income to the employer, the one who is compensating, or their insurer.

 What to do if You Have any Other Questions About Rehabilitation Rights

 Perhaps you have suffered an injury while working on a job.
 It is the responsibility of your employer to provide for your care and needs relating to the injury.
 This extends of course to some additional support.
 Common to certain cases, you will be entitled to some vocational rehabilitation programs.
 Now, this might seem like a normal occurrence on paper until the injuries happen and the employer is backing away from the expected responsibilities.
 What will you do?

-You need to contact an attorney who would enlighten you on the next action to take and how to present your case so that your employer pays their dues.
+You need to contact a personal injury lawyer in Atlanta who would enlighten you on the next action to take and how to present your case so that your employer pays their dues.
 The lawyer has the legal knowledge about this kind of case and they know what and what rules bind the provision of rehabilitation in your state.
 They will listen to your honest side of the story and use it as a basis to demand what is your right.